-The UHI has become a matter for increasing concern because of its many, mainly negative, effects upon the quality of urban life.
+The UHI (urban heat island) effect has become a matter for increasing concern because of its many, mainly negative, effects upon the quality of urban life.
 These include reduced thermal comfort for urban dwellers, and increased noise, air pollutants and greenhouse gas emissions.
 In tropical Singapore, increased temperatures due to UHI negatively affects the liveability and thermal comfort of residents.
 Many of these problems are likely to become more severe in the future, partly because of urban growth but also of the impacts of climate change upon cities.

 Reducing the UHI effect will bring considerable benefits to Singapore, measurable not only in economic terms but also in the improved health and wellbeing of citizens.
 Achieving a substantial and lasting reduction, however, will be a complex undertaking that necessitates an all-of-government approach, since it will have implications for planning, transportation and construction, as well as patterns of individual consumption.
 Such an undertaking must be based upon the best scientific information, and new research will also be needed in areas where existing knowledge is insufficient.
 It will require a consistent commitment over an extended period and close coordination among stakeholders in government, the research community and private sector.
 Finally, addressing the issue of UHI will directly contribute to two of Singapore's policy goals concerned with thermal comfort and meeting the COP21 goals to the reduction of greenhouse gases.